Chronic lung diseases

 Stage two symptoms can be increased shortness of breath, accompanied by a cough and phlegm and pulmonary function test results range from 50 to 80.

-Stage three begins with severe symptoms, much more noticeable difficulty in breathing, chronic cough and or phlegm and an onset of fatigue.
+Stage three begins with severe symptoms, much more noticeable difficulty in breathing, chronic cough and or phlegm and onset of fatigue.

 The severity of stage three symptoms can begin to noticeably affect the quality of life, leading pulmonary function test results as low as 30 percent.